You might not be sure what you should be doing with your own customer or prospect database – or even whether or not you have one.

 Small to medium sized B2B firms will probably find this post most useful.
-If you’re selling to consumers and new to data, you may find it to get you thinking, but I won’t be offended if you leave without finishing.
+If you’re selling to consumers and new to data, you may find it helpful to get you thinking, but I won’t be offended if you leave without finishing 🙂

 To get anywhere in developing or building your business, you are going to need data.
 And by data I mean customer and prospect data.
 I think the best starting place is to acknowledge its importance, its seriousness and its value.

-If you agree with at least 3 of the points below, there’s hope for you.
+Have a read of the points below.
+If you agree with at least 3 of them there’s hope for you.
 If you get up to 8, you’re definitely heading in the right direction.
 All 13 and I’d like a guest post on my site from you!

 - Believe in the fundamental importance of all your data (customers, prospects, network, suppliers) – all the remaining points are irrelevant if you don’t

 - Invest in it

 - Nurture it

 - Keep it somewhere safe

 - Use it carefully

 - Love it.